 Among doctors and nurses, a Fontan refers to the procedure where the two large veins draining unoxygenated blood back from the body (one draining the upper body and one draining the lower body) are connected directly to the lungs.
 In current medical practice, these are done at separate operations.

-In a bidirectional Glenn procedure, the large vein which brings unoxygenated blood back from the upper body is connected directly to the lungs.
+In a bidirectional Glenn procedure, the large vein that brings unoxygenated blood back from the upper body is connected directly to the lungs.
 This blood is oxygenated by the lungs and then returned to the heart.
-The blood which goes to the lower body goes directly back to the heart itself, and then gets re-pumped to the body without going to the lungs.
+The blood that goes to the lower body goes directly back to the heart itself, and then gets repumped to the body without going to the lungs.
 Since unoxygenated blood from the lower body gets mixed in the heart with the oxygenated blood from the upper body and then is pumped to the body, the blood which goes to the body is not fully oxygenated.
-The usual oxygen saturation for a child with a bidirectional Glenn is around 80%.
+The usual oxygen saturation for a child with a bidirectional Glenn is around 75-85 percent.

 There are a number of reasons why the Fontan is staged, with the upper vein connected to the lungs at one operation and the lower vein connected at a different operation.
 The best explanation is that recovering from a Fontan can be very hard, and the heart has to be in the best shape possible in order for the Fontan to be successful.
 In the newborn stage, there is volume overload because the heart has to pump to both the heart and the lungs.
 Thus, hearts are generally dilated and not in perfect shape.
-A bidirectional Glenn does not require additional work by the heart and is not as hard to recover from as the complete Fontan; thus, a child whose heart is not in perfect shape will have a safer surgery with a bidirectional Glenn then with a Fontan.
-When the Fontan surgery is performed, the heart is entering the operation in better shape after a bi-directional Glenn than if the Fontan was performed with the newborn circulation.
+A bidirectional Glenn does not require additional work by the heart and is not as hard to recover from as the complete Fontan; thus, a child whose heart is not in perfect shape will have a safer surgery with a bidirectional Glenn than with a Fontan.
+Also, it provides time for the lungs to adapt to the changes of not having blood pumped, but arrive passively via the Glenn circulation.
+When the Fontan surgery is performed, the heart is entering the operation in better shape after a bidirectional Glenn than if the Fontan was performed with the newborn circulation.

 The risk and recovery of these operations varies from patient to patient, and will be discussed with you by your doctor.